 The Powerball odds of winning and the prizes are presented in the table below.
-Still, here are some of the most interesting facts that you’re definitely eager to get your hands on.
-This is a 5 of 69 game that also features a Powerball, which means that the odds of winning the jackpot are 1 in 292,201,338.
-Powerball, however, is a lottery that features numerous ways to win.
+Still, here are some of the most interesting facts that you’re probably eager to get your hands on.
+This 5 of 69 game features a Powerball, which means that the odds of winning the jackpot are 1 in 292,201,338.
+Powerball, however, is a lottery that comes with numerous ways to win.
 The overall odds of getting any awards are 1 in 24.87, which sounds a whole lot better.

-Players have the choice of collecting their winnings for the jackpot over a 29 year period (annuity) or in a lump sum.
-The lump sum payment is adjusted against the value of the investment of the annuity.
+Players have the choice of collecting their winnings for the jackpot over 29 years (annuity) or in a lump sum.
+The lump-sum payment is adjusted against the value of the investment of the annuity.

-The biggest Powerball jackpot ever fell in mid-January 2016 (that’s right, a lucky start of the year for some!).
-It reached the unbelievable 1.56 billion dollars and the amount is to be split among three winners.
-Each of the winners is to get about 533 million dollars each before taxes.
+The second-biggest Powerball jackpot ever fell in mid-January 2016 (that’s right, a lucky start of the year for some!).
+It reached an unbelievable 1.56 billion dollars, and the amount will be split among the three winners.
+Each of the winners is to get about 533 million dollars before taxes.
 If the winners choose a lump sum payment, their millions will go down to 327.8.
 This particular draw was surrounded (naturally) by the biggest Powerball craze ever.
-More than 635 million tickets were sold and more than 26 million of those tickets won some prize.
-There were 73 tickets that won one million dollars.
+More than 635 million tickets were sold, and more than 26 million of those tickets won some prize.
+73 tickets won one million dollars.

 There are many other stories about impressive Powerball wins.
-In 2015, Julie Leach from Michigan hit the 310.5 million dollar jackpot.
+In 2015, Julie Leach from Michigan hit the 310.5-million-dollar jackpot.
 It’s interesting to point out that Julie didn’t go for annuity payments.
-Instead, she decided to collect the entire jackpot, losing a significant portion to taxes.
+Instead, she decided to collect the entire jackpot, losing a significant portion because of taxes.
 The cash lump sum came up to 197.417 million dollars.

 All prizes must be claimed in the state where the ticket was purchased.
 Prizes up to $600 are claimed at any retailer.
-Prizes over $600 can be claimed at a super retailer or at the lottery office of that state.
+Prizes over $600 can be claimed at a super retailer or at that state’s lottery office.
 Claim forms and addresses are available online with any of our approved lottery ticket sellers!

 The following are the odds of winning the US Powerball:

-US Powerball is owned and operated by the Multi-State Lottery Association (MUSL) which is a non-profit, government-benefit association owned and operated by its member lotteries.
-These members are different states in the USA.
-Each state keeps the profits from tickets purchased in that state to fund projects which each of their legislatures approve.
-The game is actually played through 42 states (supposed to go to 45 by 2013).
+US Powerball is owned and operated by the Multi-State Lottery Association (MUSL), a non-profit, government-benefit association owned and operated by its member lotteries.
+These members are from different states in the USA.
+Each state keeps the profits from tickets purchased in that state to fund projects that each legislature approves.
+The game is played through 42 states (supposed to go to 45 by 2013).

 Customer Support at US Powerball

 US Powerball’s home site online only offers a snail mail address for MUSL.
 There is no other way to contact them.
 Clicking on support or the email emblem only opens up an FAQ.
 Their home site is an information site only – not somewhere to come and play.
-Most people would contact their local state lottery who they would be purchasing their tickets through to ask questions and find out more information and many of these do offer email, online forms and telephone numbers.
+Most people would contact their local state lottery, where they would be purchasing their tickets through, to ask questions and find out more information, and many of these do offer email, online forms, and telephone numbers.
 Some even offer live chat!